AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

 let’s consider the following scenarios:

 -  *You have state data that was defined with no ghost cells.
-You want to create a new  containing a copy of that data with NGROW ghost cells.*
+You want to create a new MultiFab containing a copy of that data with NGROW ghost cells.*

-   This is the case with —the  of the hydrodynamic state that we use to kick-off the hydrodynamics advance.
+   This is the case with —the MultiFab of the hydrodynamic state that we use to kick-off the hydrodynamics advance.